 While moving to another game engine would be nice, it is not within our scope of development.
 There are a couple reasons for that, one of which concerns licensing complications: Though MWLL's creators have allowed us (the community) to continue working on it, we are allowed only to continue MWLL’s development - this cannot be stressed enough.
 Even if that wasn't the case, moving to another engine would require a complete recreation of the whole project from scratch.
 Only some of the art assets would remain the same, at best, and most likely even those would need to be replaced to fit a new art direction.

 Maybe someday.
 For now, if you really want to see it in your Steam library you can manually add MWLL to it as a non-Steam game, but be warned: this is known to cause the game to crash more frequently, especially when the overlay is enabled.

 On the Discord server, DM either Leeko or Bird_Thing, and have ready a portfolio or some other way to show your work and/or capabilities.
 Any interviews will be conducted via Discord.
 We're always looking for Flash, Lua, and C++ coders; and more artists (3D and texture) are always welcome!
-You can check out our jobs posts on ModDB for details about the kind of you'll be doing.
+You can check out our jobs posts on ModDB for details about the kind of work you'll be doing.
 We will not accept graphs or snippets of code as demonstration of your coding skills.
 If you want to help but feel you don’t have the skills, you can still help by simply spreading the word that this project exists!